Zzh-tju/yolov5/README.md

 output = non_max_suppression(inf_out, conf_thres=conf_thres, iou_thres=iou_thres, max_box=max_box, merge=merge)
 t1 += time_synchronized() - t
 ```

+## Conclusion

+ - Batch mode Weighted Cluster-NMS will have comparible speed with Torchvision merge NMS when batchsize>=16 and without TTA.
+ - When using TTA, the time of torchvision NMS will increase significantly, because the model predicts more boxes.
+Especially when using multi-scale testing or using more TTA means.
+ - Observed from experience, when turn on TTA, max-box = 1500 will be good.
+And when turn off TTA, max-box = 1000.

 ## Related issues

 * [Test-Time Augmentation (TTA)](https://github.com/ultralytics/yolov5/issues/303)